manolo/gwt-polymer-todo-list/docs/widgets-buildui.md

 1. Import **icon collections**.

-    Because Polymer comes with several icon collections, we have to import the appropriate set before we use it, hence we must wait until they are ready:
+    Because Polymer comes with several icon collections, we have to import the appropriate set before we can use it, hence we must wait until they are ready using the `importHref` utility method:

         package org.gwtproject.tutorial;